PRANK CALLS and the LAW

 GO BACK to my page

 I am not a lawyer.
 The information on this page should not be relied upon as "legal advice" nor be construed as encouragement to make prank calls or break the law.
+Do not make prank calls!
+If you are planning to make any prank call then always consult with a lawyer first.
 This page is posted for entertainment purposes only.
-If you need legal advice then find a lawyer.